marcmylemans/marcmylemans.github.io/_posts/2024-05-17-Export-Import-ConditionalAccessPolicy.md

 Install-Module -Name Microsoft.Graph.Beta -Scope CurrentUser -Force -AllowClobber
 ```

+2. **Export Conditional Access Policies Script**:
+   - Connects to Microsoft Graph with the necessary scope.
+   - Retrieves all conditional access policies.
+   - Exports the policies to a JSON file.

 ## Export Conditional Access Policies

 Use the following script to export your conditional access policies to a JSON file: